Samuel-yuhang/EAI-demo/hardware/README.md

 # Hardware

-This section gives the bill of materials, the overall architecture and some other notice.
+This section gives the bill of materials, the overall architecture and steps of assembling.

 ## Embodied AI Car Hardware Bill of Materials